Skip to content

 ftp_close($conn);

 In this example, we establish a connection to the FTP server using the ftp_connect() function.
 Then we log in using our FTP credentials using the ftp_login() function.
-Next, we open a file pointer to the remote file on the FTP server.
-Finally, we retrieve the file and save it to a local directory using the ftp_fget() function and close the file pointer and the FTP connection.
+Next, we open a local file pointer for writing.
+Finally, we retrieve the remote file and save it to the local file pointer using the ftp_fget() function, and close the file pointer and the FTP connection.

 Error handling in ftp_fget()